arunprakash-01/LendingClubCaseStudy/README.md

 -  Lending Club is is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
 Borrowers can easily access lower interest rate loans through a fast online interface.

 - What is the background of your project?
+Typically for a  consumer finance company upon receiving  a loan application, the company has to make a decision whether to approve or reject loan  based on the applicant’s profile.
+Even for approved loans ,there is inherant risk of defaulting.

 - What is the business probem that your project is trying to solve?
+Busiess problem the analysis is to determine the drving factor for the default.
+The revenue loss can be prevented by offering better rates to customers.

 - What is the dataset that is being used?
+The data set loans.csv is extract of purchases between years 2007-11.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->